jacuzzi-ai/UJ-Computer-Science-projects/README.md

 ### Description :

-The purpose of the project was creating a smart contract for pawn shops that will automate the processes of the pawning, buying and selling of goods given the pandemic.
+The purpose of the project was creating a smart contract for pawn shops that will automate the processes of the pawning, buying and selling of goods given the pandemic,using blockchain technology and a graph ADT.

 ### Project Requirement / Objective: